*Article updated Jan. 2023

 Neither remains with the club that originally drafted them, as both wound up being traded elsewhere on the exact same day — the 2022 NHL Trade Deadline.

-Justin is entering the second of a three-year term now housed with the Montreal Canadiens and Morgan is set to play through the final season of his current contract which was taken over by the Winnipeg Jets.
+Justin is entering the third of a three-year term now housed with the Montreal Canadiens and Morgan just signed a two-year deal with the Winnipeg Jets that will take him through the 2024-25 season.

 Jesper & Adam Boqvist